 - Within the EU member states, the entire study program, including completion of the degree, is eligible for funding on domestic terms.

 - Outside the EU, studies or an internship can initially be funded for up to 1 year, and up to 5 semesters in total.
 As a rule, a maximum of 1 year of education / training abroad will then not be included in the maximum BAföG funding period.

 - Outside the EU, in addition to the support you receive for education / training in Germany (grant / loan), the benefits correspond to allowances for a stay abroad, demonstrably necessary tuition fees, travel expenses, and health insurance costs.

 That depends on the respective host country.
 However, applicants should have solid language skills (at least level B1) in order to be able to follow the classes in the host country and to complete coursework.

 In some countries, in addition to study programs taught in the national language, programs in other languages of instruction are also available.
 For example, there are English-language study programs in most northern European countries (Sweden, Norway, Finland, Denmark), in the Netherlands, in Central and Eastern Europe, and at universities in Asia and South Africa.
-In these cases, you should check whether an English-language course is offered in the desired discipline at the host institution.
-In addition to good English skills, applicants / nominees should have at least a basic knowledge of the national language for better integration.
+In these cases, you should check whether an English-language course is offered in the desired field and level of study at the target university.
+Apart from good English skills, applicants should have at least a basic knowledge of the national language for better integration.